 If you decide to buy a pedigree puppy or rehome an adult from a specialist breed rescue center, you will have a good idea of your dog’s likely temperament and health.

-If you buy a crossbreed, it’s anyone’s guess how he will turn out!
+If you adopt a crossbreed, it’s anyone’s guess how he will turn out.
 Try to find out what mixture your puppy or dog has in his lineage.
-That may give you some idea of his likely health, character, and size, although you may still be in for a surprise!
+That may give you some idea of his likely health, character, and size, although you may still be in for a surprise.